maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 A number of dialects included a `LABEL`-like feature, but there was no standard syntax for this concept.
 For example, Acorn Atom BASIC had labels that were implemented by typing a single lower-case letter after the line number on the line to be labeled.
 Atari and Tiny BASIC allowed branches to expressions, but lacked a `LABEL` concept and was thus subject to errors if the program was edited.

 `LABEL` should be considered a RetroBASIC-only feature, useful for converting code from those platforms that support a similar feature.
-For instance, an Atom program that has a `s` label on a line can be converted to RetroBASIC by adding the statement `LABEL s` to the start of the line.
+For instance, an Atom program that has a `s` label on a line can be converted to RetroBASIC by adding the statement `LABEL s` to the start of that line.

 #### Examples: